maloney77/code-examples/README.md

 The two C++ programs are pretty simplistic but show how I code a bit. maxflowalgor is a program that implements the max flow algorithm finding the best flow through a single point in a graph more can be read about this here https://en.wikipedia.org/wiki/Maximum_flow_problem.

 The other C++ program is a pretty simplistic lexical analyzer from scratch.
 A user inputs a string and it looks to see if that string matches certain criteria and outputs what it is like an email, scientific notation number, a string, and others.

+The RMD file is an R file that has a data analysis project that a partner and I are currently working on.
+It uses current R methods and data visualization to track where and when the most common crimes are happening in Chicago based on data we found on Kaggle.com.